inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 <!-- If it does work, please let me know ([inari.listenmaa@gmail.com](mailto:inari.listenmaa@gmail.com)) so that I can update this post! -->

 ### 1) Install the C runtime

-If your GF comes from source, Hackage or Windows binary, then you need to install the C runtime and the Python bindings separately.
-(Of course, if you have Mac or Ubuntu, you can also download the binary just for the sake of the libraries and ignore everything else that comes with it.)
+If you can't or don't want to download the binary for Mac or Ubuntu (e.g. not having Mac or Ubuntu are pretty solid reasons!), then you need to install the C runtime and the Python bindings separately.

-You need to download the source at [gf-core](https://github.com/GrammaticalFramework/gf-core) and go to the directory `gf-core/src/runtime/c`, where you find [installation instructions](https://github.com/GrammaticalFramework/gf-core/blob/master/src/runtime/c/INSTALL).
+You need to download the source code at [gf-core](https://github.com/GrammaticalFramework/gf-core).
+Then, go to the directory `gf-core/src/runtime/c`, where you find [installation instructions](https://github.com/GrammaticalFramework/gf-core/blob/master/src/runtime/c/INSTALL).
+Follow them to install the C runtime.

 ### 2) Install the Python bindings